Voltir/route.rx/README.md

 }
 ```

-#Base trait needs to end in 'Screen'#
+##Base trait needs to end in 'Screen'
-Currently, it is required that the base sealed trait end with the word "Screen" -- the URL string is automatically generated from that trait and its children, and the suffix "Screen" is currently hard-coded into that logic.
+Currently, it is required that the base sealed trait end with the word "Screen".
+The URL string is automatically generated from that trait and its children, and the suffix "Screen" is currently hard-coded into that logic.
 For example:
 ```scala
 sealed trait AdminScreen
 case class UserScreen(u: User) extends AdminScreen